ngeny-brian/Phase-2-project/README.md

 #### i) Real estate agencies.
 > * The agency should consider listing more houses that have waterfronts and excellent views because these houses are guaranteed to have a higher value than houses without waterfronts or views.<br>
-> * The agency should also try to steer clear of houses that are in poor condition and houses that are of a lower grade than 7.
-These houses fetch litle money and are hard to sell.<br>
+> * The agency should also try to steer clear of houses that are in poor condition as these houses fetch litle money and are hard to sell.<br>
 > * The price of a house that has 2 or more floors and 2 or more bathrooms is guaranteed to increase by over 200,000 dollars.
 Listing more houses like these will lead to increased revenue for the agency.<br>

 #### ii) Construction companies.